AgathePons/AgathePons/README.md

 ## Also...

 📚 I really love SF, fantasy, and weird fiction books
-🎮 I enjoy playing video game with friends
+🎮 I enjoy playing video games with friends
-🎶 I appreciate concerts to dance on music I like
+🎶 I appreciate concerts to dance on the music I like
 💪 I practice climbing, and I travel by bike

 Let's keep in touch 😊